Q-SAM2: Accurate Quantization for Segment Anything Model 2: Introduction

 \section{Introduction}

-The Segment Anything Model 2 (SAM2) has demonstrated outstanding success for promptable visual segmentation \cite{ravi2024sam2}.
-Its capabilities in terms of video segmentation accuracy make this model attractive for applications in robotics and tiny machine learning.
-However, taking advantage of real-time inference with this model requires high-end computation hardware, such as an NVIDIA A100 GPU.
-Additionally, edge deployment scenarios typically impose tighter memory and storage constraints (even at the MB level in extreme cases), which make the use of the existing version of SAM2 prohibitive.
-An effective strategy to reduce the size and computation of the models is to quantize them using fewer bits.
-Quantization is a widely adopted technique for optimizing deep learning models, particularly when deploying them on resource-constrained hardware.
-By reducing the numerical precision of the model parameters and activations, quantization leads to faster inference, lower power consumption, and smaller model sizes.
+The Segment Anything Model 2 (SAM2) has emerged as the foundational framework for unified promptable segmentation across static images and video~\cite{ravi2024sam2}.
+Its performance on video segmentation makes this model attractive for applications in robotics and tiny machine learning.
+However, taking advantage of real-time inference with this model requires high-end hardware, such as an NVIDIA A100 GPU.
+Furthermore, edge deployment scenarios typically impose tighter memory and storage constraints, even at the MB level in extreme cases, \cite{han2016deepcompressioncompressingdeep}, which makes the use of the existing version of SAM2 prohibitive.
+A general effective strategy to compress and speed up deep neural networks is to quantize them using fewer bits.
+Quantization is a widely adopted technique for optimizing deep learning models, particularly when deploying them on resource-constrained hardware \cite{gholami2022survey,nagel2021white}.
+By reducing the numerical precision of weights and activations, quantization enables faster inference, lower power, and smaller model sizes \cite{jacob2018quantization,Banner2019}.

-For these reasons the demand for post-training quantization (PTQ) methods has grown substantially in recent years, particularly due to the increasing size and complexity of large language models (LLMs) \cite{Dettmers2022,xiao2023smoothquant,ashkboos2024quarot,liu2025spinquantllmquantizationlearned}.
+For these reasons, the demand for post-training quantization (PTQ) methods has grown substantially in recent years, particularly due to the increasing size and complexity of foundation models like large language models (LLMs)~\cite{Dettmers2022,xiao2023smoothquant,ashkboos2024quarot,liu2025spinquantllmquantizationlearned,frantar-gptq,Nagel2019Data-FreeQuantization,PTQ4SAMLv,wu2024ptq4dit}.
 These models often consist of billions of parameters, making them difficult to deploy efficiently without compression techniques.
-PTQ offers a practical solution by enabling model compression without requiring retraining, thus reducing computational costs and accelerating deployment \cite{gholami2022survey}.
-Quantization Aware Training (QAT), on the other hand, offers a more accurate solution by simulating quantization effects during the training phase, allowing the model to adapt to reduced numerical precision \cite{jacob2018quantization,wu2020integer}.
-QAT enables the model to recover accuracy while achieving aggressive compression, but is inapplicable when resources are limited or the data set is massive.
+PTQ offers a practical solution by enabling model compression without requiring retraining, thus reducing computational costs and accelerating deployment \cite{gholami2022survey, nagel2020adaround,li2021brecq}.
+Quantization Aware Training (QAT)~\cite{Cai2017,zhou2016dorefa,esser2019lsq,choi2018pact,Hubara2017Quantizedneuralnetworks}, offers a more accurate solution by simulating quantization effects during the training phase, allowing the model to adapt to reduced numerical precision~\cite{jacob2018quantization,wu2020integer,nagel2021white}.
+QAT enables the model to recover accuracy under aggressive compression, but its adoption remains limited in transformer architectures in resource-constrained scenarios due to its lack of extensive investigation and the high computational cost.